Dealer86/Cryptocurrency-Portfolio-Tracker/README.md

-# Crypto-Fintech-Api
+# Cryptocurrency Portfolio Tracker

-Crypto-Fintech-Api is a web server with a REST API that allows you to keep track of your cryptocurrency and compare their evolution over time.
+Cryptocurrency Portfolio Tracker, designed for managing and analyzing cryptocurrency investments, is a web server with REST API that allows you to keep track of your cryptocurrency and compare their evolution over time.

 ## Deployment Instructions